viamrobotics/docs/docs/components/movement-sensor/gps/gps-nmea-rtk-serial.md

 ---
-title: "Configure an NTRIP-based RTK GPS with a Serial Connection"
+title: "Configure an NTRIP-Based RTK GPS with a Serial Connection"
 linkTitle: "gps-nmea-rtk-serial"
 weight: 10
 type: "docs"